-The Council will also need to confirm whether the existing potable water supply infrastructure has sufficient capacity to supply the residential subdivision or whether a restricted supply is required.
-It is not considered that potential capacity issues prohibit development of the site, rather will determine the type of internal infrastructure required and any possible upgrade measures to the Council network.
+The Council will also need to confirm whether the existing public water supply infrastructure has sufficient capacity to supply the residential subdivision and the timing of connection.
+It is not considered that potential capacity issues prohibit development of the site.
+The Site is within an FDA where future urban residential development and supporting infrastructure is planned for by the Council.